nitkizs/test/Docs/Data_Engineering/README.md

 * **Positive images** contain the target object (UAV)
 * **Negative images** do not contain the target object

-Before starting the filtering process, refer to the provided guideline (link) to understand edge cases for both positive and negative samples.
+Before starting the filtering process, refer to the provided guideline to understand edge cases for both positive and negative samples.
 Mistakes made at this stage will propagate through subsequent stages, so careful inspection is essential.

 **Note:**
 Images in which the drone appears below the horizon, for example with backgrounds such as ground, trees, or mountains, are treated as negative samples and are used as part of the negative dataset in subsequent stages.